-- Organisational procedures and systems for delivering customer service - Types of organisational systems for recording, storing, retrieving and supplying customer service information - Legal and regulatory requirements regarding the storage of data - Process of identifying the useful customer feedback - Process of communicating the customer feedback to others - Process of organising and delivering reliable service to customers b) Employment Resource Planning c) Enterprise Resource Planning c) Marketing and sales
+- Organisational procedures and systems for delivering customer service - Types of organisational systems for recording, storing, retrieving and supplying customer service information - Legal and regulatory requirements regarding the storage of data - Process of identifying the useful customer feedback - Process of communicating the customer feedback to others - Process of organising and delivering reliable service to customers

+- F) kercise 📝 -

+Mention whether following statements are true of r falso:

-- 1. Full form of ERP is: - a) Employee Resource Planning
+Full form of ERP is: laise.

+1. a) Employee Resource Planning b) Employment Resource Planning

+c) Enterprise Resource Planning d) None of the above

-- 2. ERP includes:
+2. ERP includes:

-- a) Product planning, cost and development
+a) Product planning, cost and development b) Manufacturing

-- b) Manufacturing
+c) Marketing and sales d) All of the above

-- 3. full form of POS is: - a) Point of Supply
+3. full form of POS is:

-b) Point of Sales
+a) Point of Supply b) Point of Sales

-c) Point of Support

-- d) None of the above
+c) Point of Support d) None of the above

-- 4. Sources of data to be legally protected includes:

-- a) General procedures documents.
+4. Sources of data to be legally protected includes: a) General procedures documents.

-- b) Paper records.
+b) Paper records.

-- c) E-mail and productivity software: official and personal IDs
+c) E-mail and productivity software: official and per sonal IDs

-- d) All of the above
+d) All of the above

-- 5. CRM includes:
+5. CRM includes:

-- a) Customer details

-b) Loyalty information
+a) Customer details b) Loyalty information

-c) Sales/service details
+c) Sales/service details d) All of the above

+в.
+Answer the following:

-- 1. Discuss about the organisational procedures and systems for delivering customer service - 2.
-Explain in details the Legal and regulatory requirements regarding the storage of data. - 3.
-Discuss the steps for collecting customer feedback - 4.
-What is a CRM system and how it helps in managing customer details? - 5.
-What is POS and what is its significance?
+1. Discuss about the organisational procedures and sy stems for delivering customer service

+2. Explain in details the Legal and regulatory requirem ents regarding the storage of data.

+3. Discuss the steps for collecting customer feedback

+4. What is a CRM system and how it helps in managing g customer details?

+5. What is POS and what is its significance?

+- Notes 🗐